 Steak tartare and prawn cocktail eaten by my fellow diners.

 My Aberdeen Angus 42 day aged ribeye.
 I always have my steak mid-rare – this however turned up almost well done.
 It was sacrilege to this piece of meat and if I wasn’t so full from the skate I would have returned it.
 I ended up leaving most of it on the plate.

 In stark contrast my neighbouring diner, “Elle” was kind enough to pass me her ribeye cap as she was full, her piece was cooked to a beautiful mid-rare as you can see.
 It was a brilliant piece of steak packed full of flavour and it was redeeming corner.

 Condiments – peppercorn, red wine gravy, béarnaise, horseradish.
 In my humble opinion sauces are not needed if the steak is good enough.

 Crème brûlée with biscotti.
 The crème brûlée was mediocre and the biscotti was so hard it took the amaretti!
 See what I did there?
 I nearly took someone’s eye out with the rock like biscuit, go for it if you have the jaw power of a pit bull.

 Plum Bakewell tart, clotted cream.
 I’m not a fan of clotted cream so the kitchen staff were more than happy to replace it with a scoop of vanilla ice cream.
 The tart was too dense though and really lacked that oven freshness.

-This was passed to me as a fellow diner dislikes mint-choc ice cream – it’s one of my favourite flavours and it really tasty.
-The mint flavour was bright and fresh as if it was freshly mixed in.
+This was passed to me by “Elle” as she dislikes mint-choc ice cream – I love it.
+The mint flavour was bright and fresh as if the leaves of the plant were freshly mixed in.
 The apple and raspberry sorbet were winners too – both exuded lots of fruit flavour.

 Jaeger bomb £8.50 – don’t ask!